New US Weekly Jobless Claims Fall To 751,000 - UrduPoint

 Washington, (UrduPoint / Pakistan Point News - 29th Oct, 2020 ) :New applications for US jobless benefits fell for a second straight week last week, the Labor Department said on Thursday, as the world's largest economy continues to recover from the coronavirus downturn.

-The 751,000 new claims were 40,000 below the previous week's result and the lowest since business shutdowns sent claims spiking in March, indicating a renewed loss of momentum in the unemployment indicator.
+The better-than-expected 751,000 new seasonally adjusted claims filed in the week ended October 24 were 40,000 below the previous week's upwardly revised result and the lowest since business shutdowns sent claims spiking in March, indicating renewed downward momentum in the unemployment indicator.

+However, the figure was still above the worst single week of claims seen during the 2008-2010 global financial crisis, and the data said another 359,667 people, not seasonally adjusted, filed new claims under a special program passed during the pandemic to aid those not normally eligible.

+Nancy Vanden Houten of Oxford Economics said there were some positive signs in the data, including a half-percentage point fall in the insured unemployment rate -- which measures people actually receiving benefits -- to 5.3 percent as of October 17.